matheustecchio/mi-rental-system/README.md

 # Learning Object-Oriented Programming
-This repository is about my learning about object-oriented programming based in java
+This repository is about my learning about object-oriented programming based in Java